notsecurebydefault/notsecurebydefault.github.io/content/_index.md

 weight = 20

 [[extra.list]]
-title = "Security aware"
+title = "NSbD docs"
-content = 'Get A+ scores on <a href="https://observatory.mozilla.org/analyze/adidoks.org">Mozilla Observatory</a> out of the box.
-Easily change the default Security Headers to suit your needs.'
+content = 'Documentation providing guidance on securing applications and services that are not secure by default.'

 [[extra.list]]
 title = "Fast by default ⚡️"